-- Paper 1 Physical Geography: This is a written paper which lasts up to 1 hour 30 minutes and will be taken at the end of Year 11. - Paper 2 Human Geography: This is a written paper which lasts up to 1 hour 30 minutes and will be taken at the end of Year 11. - Paper 3 Geographical Skills- This is a written paper which lasts up to 1 hour 15 minutes and will be taken at the end of Year 11.
+- Paper 1 Living with the Physical Environment: This is a written paper which lasts up to 1 hour 30 minutes and will be taken at the end of Year 11. - Paper 2 Challenges in the Human Environment: This is a written paper which lasts up to 1 hour 30 minutes and will be taken at the end of Year 11. - Paper 3 Geographical Applications This is a written paper which lasts up to 1 hour 15 minutes and will be taken at the end of Year 11.